What Care Do I Need?

 Ongoing Care - Part 1

-This blog post is the first in an Ongoing Care series I have planned to help you advocate for comprehensive monitoring and management of Sjogren’s disease.Â
+This blog post is the first in an Ongoing Care series I have planned to help you advocate for comprehensive monitoring of Sjogren’s disease.Â

 My views on Sjogren's are grounded in evidence-based research and my over 10 years of experience as a Sjogren's medical educator and volunteer on three Sjogren's Foundation clinical practice guideline projects, and my 23 years as an active member of the Sjogren's community.
 Sources are cited throughout Sjogren's Advocate.